 When a tender cut becomes rubbery due to overcooking or improper slicing, you should serve it with a sauce to compensate for the dryness.

-First, choose the right cut of beef and slice it against the grain.
+The best tip for making tapsilog is to select the right cut of beef and slice it against the grain.
 Marinate it long enough to become flavorful but not too long to change its texture.
-Finally, cook it quickly over high heat to sear well without drying it out.

 Marinate the meat for at least an hour to 24 hours.
 Too long in an acidic marinade can change the texture of thinly sliced beef.